Naoru347/RandomGroups/ReadMe.txt

 O Save user input to a CSV file
 O Read from a CSV file
 O Get group size from the user
-O Change the pairing function based on the user input O Add a graphical interface
+O Get number of groups from the user to generate groupings O Change the pairing function based on the user input O Add a graphical interface